 An alignment of educational values and academic quality is important for any relationship into which CSUN enters.
 Any proposed CSUN working relationship with international institutions is reviewed to determine it fits with CSUN's international priority goals and values.
 The quality and reputation of the institution/organization with which a MOU is proposed is taken into consideration and will be a factor for approval.
 See CSUN's International Priority Outcomes and Academic Values for a description of the priority outcomes and values guiding CSUN's international initiatives.

 Compliance from Start to Finish

-CSUN must comply with CSU policies and procedures for international agreements.
-All international agreements (MOUs, MOAs, contracts, etc.) that commit CSUN or CSU resources must be drafted in keeping with CSU templates for such agreements, must be fully reviewed and approved on the CSUN campus as outlined below, must be reviewed and approved by the CSU Chancellor's Office and CSUN legal counsel, and must be signed by the CSUN president.
-All MOUs must now also have a finish as well as a start –CSU policy now requires that MOUs be for no more than three to five years (those that have proven to be of significant value to CSUN may be proposed for renewal).
+CSUN complies with CSU policies and procedures for all international agreements.
+International agreements (MOUs, MOAs, contracts, etc.) that commit CSUN or CSU resources must be drafted in keeping with CSU approved templates and be fully reviewed and approved by CSUN initially, reviewed and approved by the CSU Chancellor's Office, reviewed and approved by CSUN legal counsel and be signed by the CSUN president.
+CSU policy requires that MOUs be for no more than five years, and those that have proven to be of significant value to CSUN during the agreement terms may be proposed for renewal.

 The CSU required review and approval process takes time.
 For a Handshake/Friendship MOU that does not commit any CSUN resources, please allow a minimum of eight weeks in advance of the date you require the MOU finalized.
 For an MOU that commits CSUN resources, please allow a minimum of twelve weeks to develop and approve.

 - Basic Principles for Developing International MOUs that Include Faculty or Student Exchange Agreements

 - Basic Principles of International MOUs that Include a Curriculum Relationship